ShoobyBan/dashing/README.md

 dashing-go
 ==========

-Update: this is a somewhat maintained fork of dashing-go focusing on extending and refactoring
+Update: this is a somewhat maintained fork of dashing-go focusing on extending and refactoring.
+Renamed to conform go naming standards.

 A [Go][1] port of [shopify/dashing][2].
 Now frameworkless!